AndreiZoltan/mdp/README.md

 ## Solution for the infinite-time

 The solution for the infinite-time discrete optimal control problem with functions that describe dynamics of the analytical data system.
+Files for this task are stores in Lab2.
 ```
 usage: python optimal.py [-h] [--path PATH] [--eps EPS]